smattymatty/mathew-storm-site/tutorials_content/git/-first-contribution.md

 * Perfect for your first contribution
 * Includes both frontend and backend opportunities

+{~ alert type="success" ~}
+While the **EduLite** community appreciates any contributions, the material in this tutorial can be used as a foundation for any projects.
+{~~}

 ---

-# Getting Started with Git
+# Git: A Distributed Version Control System

-* **Git is a distributed version control system:**
+Git is a powerful version control tool.
+Its key functions include:
-    * A Version Control System (VCS) is a tool that helps you manage and track changes to your project's files over time.
-Think of it as a "save" button for your entire project, but with the ability to go back to previous saves, see who changed what, and work on different versions simultaneously.
-    * The "distributed" part is key: unlike older centralized systems where the entire project history is stored on a single server, Git gives every developer a full, independent copy of the project's history on their local machine.
-This means more flexibility, speed, and resilience, as you're not always reliant on a central server.

-* **Tracks changes to files over time:**
-    * Git meticulously records every modification you make to your project's files – whether you're adding new code, changing existing lines, or deleting something.
-It does this by taking snapshots of your entire project at points you define (called "commits").
-    * This tracking is incredibly beneficial because it allows you to look back at the history, see exactly what changed between versions, revert to a previous stable state if something goes wrong, and understand how your project has evolved.
-It's primarily optimized for text files like source code but can manage other file types too.

-* **Allows multiple people to work together:**
-    * Git is designed from the ground up for collaboration.
-It provides powerful tools like "branching," which lets developers work on different features or fixes in isolation without interfering with each other or the main codebase.
-    * Once individual work is complete, Git offers mechanisms for "merging" these different lines of development back together.
-It even helps identify and resolve "merge conflicts" that can occur if different people have modified the same part of a file.
-This is essential for team projects and open-source contributions like those for EduLite.

-* **Maintains history of all changes:**
-    * Every time you save a snapshot of your work (a "commit"), Git stores it along with important metadata: who made the change, when it was made, and, crucially, a message describing *why* the change was made.
-    * This comprehensive history is invaluable.
-It allows you to understand past decisions, pinpoint when bugs were introduced (using tools like `git bisect`), audit changes, and confidently revert to any previous version of your project if needed.
-This entire history is typically stored in a hidden `.git` directory within your project.

-* **Works offline (most operations are local):**
-    * Because Git is distributed and you have a full copy of the repository history on your computer, most of the operations you'll perform—like creating branches, making commits, viewing your project's history, or comparing versions—are done locally and are incredibly fast.
-    * This means you can be fully productive even without an internet connection, which is a huge advantage for developers on the go or in environments with unreliable connectivity (a consideration relevant to EduLite's mission).
-You only need an internet connection when you're ready to share your changes with others (by "pushing" to a remote repository like GitHub) or get the latest updates from them ("pulling").
+* **Distributed VCS:** Tracks all file changes, supporting parallel work.
+Full local copies offer speed and offline use.
+* **Change Tracking:** Saves all modifications as **commits** (project snapshots) for easy history review and rollbacks.
+* **Team Collaboration:** Employs **branching** for isolated development and **merging** to integrate changes, managing conflicts.
+* **Comprehensive History:** Logs detailed information for every commit (who, when, why), vital for audits and debugging.
+* **Offline Functionality:** Most operations are performed **locally and quickly**; internet is only needed to share or fetch updates (push/pull).

 ---

 # Git Across Different Operating Systems

+{~ alert type="warning" ~}
-* **Git installation varies by OS:**
+**Git installation varies by OS:**
-    * Getting Git onto your computer is the first hands-on step, and the method differs slightly based on your operating system.
-We'll guide you through the most common ways:
+Getting Git onto your computer is the first hands-on step, and the method differs slightly based on your operating system.
+Here's a brief rundown of the most common ways:
+{~~}

 * **Windows:** The most straightforward method is typically to download the official installer directly from the [Git SCM website (https://git-scm.com/downloads/win)](https://git-scm.com/downloads/win).
 This installer often includes "Git Bash," a terminal environment that provides a Linux-like command-line experience for using Git on Windows.
 * **Mac:** If you use Homebrew (a popular package manager for macOS), installing Git can be as simple as running the command `brew install git`.
 Alternatively, installers are also available, sometimes bundled with Xcode developer tools or directly from the [Git SCM website (https://git-scm.com/downloads/mac)](https://git-scm.com/downloads/mac).
 * **Linux:** Installation is typically handled through your distribution's built-in package manager.
 For example:
     * On **Ubuntu/Debian** based systems, you'll use `sudo apt install git`.
     * On **Fedora**, the command is `sudo dnf install git`.
     * On **Arch Linux**, you would use `sudo pacman -S git`.

+{~ alert type="success" ~}
-* **Good news: Once installed, Git commands are identical across all platforms:**
+**Good news: Once installed, Git commands are identical across all platforms:**

-    * This is a fantastic aspect of Git!
+This is a fantastic aspect of Git!
 While the initial setup might differ, the core Git commands you will learn and use (`git commit`, `git branch`, `git checkout`, `git push`, `git pull`, etc.) are exactly the same whether you're on Windows, macOS, or any Linux distribution.

-    * This universality means the skills you develop are highly transferable, and you can collaborate seamlessly with others who might be using different operating systems.
+This universality means the skills you develop are highly transferable, and you can collaborate seamlessly with others who might be using different operating systems.
+{~~}

 * **All terminal commands in this course work the same on Windows, Mac, and Linux:**
     * To ensure a consistent learning experience, this course will focus on these universal Git commands as executed in a terminal or command-line interface.
     * While the terminal application itself might have a different name or appearance (e.g., Git Bash or PowerShell on Windows, Terminal on macOS, various terminal emulators on Linux), the underlying Git commands you type and their behavior will be consistent with what's taught.

+{~ alert type="info" ~}
-* **GUI clients available for all platforms if preferred:**
+**GUI clients available for all platforms if preferred:**

-    * If you're not entirely comfortable with the command line, or if you prefer a more visual way to interact with Git, there's good news: numerous Graphical User Interface (GUI) clients are available for all major operating systems.
+If you're not entirely comfortable with the command line, or if you prefer a more visual way to interact with Git, there's good news: numerous Graphical User Interface (GUI) clients are available for all major operating systems.
 These tools provide a visual interface for Git operations.

-    * While these GUI clients can be helpful, especially for visualizing branches and history, this course will primarily focus on the command-line interface to ensure you build a fundamental understanding of Git's operations, which are consistent everywhere.
+While these GUI clients can be helpful, especially for visualizing branches and history, this course will primarily focus on the command-line interface to ensure you build a fundamental understanding of Git's operations, which are consistent everywhere.
+{~~}

 ---

 # Why We Use VS Code for This Tutorial

 * Combines code editor and terminal in one interface